natgo/wt-wiki-scraper/wikitext-transpiled/ground/SPz%20BMP-1.md

 The {{PAGENAME}} comes equipped with a coaxial 7.62 mm PKT machine gun.
 This is only useful for clearing small obstacles or exposed crew in open-topped vehicles.
 The {{PAGENAME}} is only equipped with one PKT machine gun with an ammo reserve of 1,000 rounds.

 It's not useful and cannot aim at air targets due to the coaxial mount.
 As such, it should only be used on vehicles with soft armour like trucks or at exposed crew members, or just annoy enemies with it.
-In RB and SB it can be used to throw up dirt in front of an enemy vehicle in order to blind them temporary.
+In RB and SB, it can be used to throw up dirt in front of an enemy vehicle in order to blind them temporary.

 {| class="wikitable" style="text-align:center" width="50%"
 |-